-Your goal is to learn enough about the innovation; using whatever data sources you can, to prepare a report for an appropriate strategy and action plan for commercializing the innovation.
+Your goal is to learn enough about the innovation; using whatever data sources you can, to prepare a report for an assessment of the innovation's feasibility and an appropriate strategy for commercializing the innovation.

 The following outline should serve as a guide, but use your own best judgment as to the best way to present your work.
 Confine your text to no more than 20 double-spaced pages of 12 point type.
 Your Discovery Driven Plan, Consumption Chain, Attribute Maps, and other exhibits, supporting materials and additional analyses should not be more than another 12 pages.